 That’s because it reminds them of those feelings they work so hard to keep buried, and they feel that survival depends on keeping them buried.
 They’ll often react this way even if you tell them about your own problems.
 And people often bring problems to Idealists because they seem to have it all together, so others feel the Idealist will be able to tell them how to get it all together, too!

 As Idealists progress through their lives, this pattern will eventually begin to break down… Mimi called this “the façade cracking.”
 As this occurs, the Idealist’s ability to “make it all happen” begins to fail, or at the very least, they feel that it gets much harder to keep everything together.

 The general direction for Idealists is that things get easier and more aligned to what actually matters to the Idealist, instead of just what “should” matter.
 Survival has meant disconnecting from how they feel, so they often have little idea of what actually matters to them at the beginning – they just can’t feel that.

 For any of the 6 patterns, the direction of change is always towards uniqueness—that we each have a unique place in the world and a way of being human that is generated from our well-being.
 And that uniqueness is effortless and joyful.
 So, the Idealist moves from working hard to create the fantasy that everything is OK to a feeling that everything is good and flows easily for them.

 Want to know your SQ pattern?
-Download this free SQ test and return it to me.
+Take this free SQ test and we can find out.